Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzureRmPolicyAssignment.md

 ### Example 2: Policy assignment at resource group level with policy parameter object
 ```
 PS C:\> $ResourceGroup = Get-AzureRmResourceGroup -Name 'ResourceGroup11'
+PS C:\> $Policy = Get-AzureRmPolicyDefinition -BuiltIn | Where-Object {$_.Properties.DisplayName -eq 'Allowed locations'}
 PS C:\> $Locations = Get-AzureRmLocation | where displayname -like '*east*'
 PS C:\> $AllowedLocations = @{'listOfAllowedLocations'=($Locations.location)}
-PS C:\> Get-AzureRmPolicyDefinition -Name 'EnforceLocation' | New-AzureRmPolicyAssignment -Name 'RestrictLocationPolicyAssignment' -Scope $ResourceGroup.ResourceId -PolicyParameterObject $AllowedLocations
+PS C:\> New-AzureRmPolicyAssignment -Name 'RestrictLocationPolicyAssignment' -PolicyDefinition $Policy -Scope $ResourceGroup.ResourceId -PolicyParameterObject $AllowedLocations
 ```

-The first command gets a resource group named ResourceGroup11 by using the Get-AzureRMResourceGroup cmdlet and stores in the $ResourceGroup variable.
+The first command gets a resource group named ResourceGroup11 by using the Get-AzureRMResourceGroup cmdlet.
+The command stores that object in the $ResourceGroup variable.

+The second command gets the built-in policy definition for allowed locations by using the Get-AzureRmPolicyDefinition cmdlet.
+The command stores that object in the $Policy variable.

-The second and third commands create a collection containing all Azure regions with "east" in the name and stores it in the $AllowedLocations variable.
+The third and fourth commands create an object containing all Azure regions with "east" in the name.
+The commands store that object in the $AllowedLocations variable.

-The final command assigns the policy piped from Get-AzureRmPolicyDefinition at resource group identified by the **ResourceId** property of $ResourceGroup using the policy parameter object in $AllowedLocations.
+The final command assigns the policy in $Policy at the level of a resource group using the policy parameter object in $AllowedLocations.
+The **ResourceId** property of $ResourceGroup identifies the resource group.

 ### Example 3: Policy assignment at resource group level with policy parameter file
 Create a file called _AllowedLocations.json_ in the local working directory with the following content.